 While earthquakes did cause some damage to Paoay Church many decades after it was completed, the structure held up fairly well, and the Roman Catholic church is still in use today as one of the few remaining Baroque churches in the island nation.

-It’s also a UNESCO World Heritage Site, along with three other historic churches in other parts of the country.
 If you visit the northern region of the Philippines, take the time to visit the Ilocos tourist spots of the Paoay Church and the nearby Paoay Convent Ruins.

 Paoay Church Interior and Exterior Photos